What's a War Rug?

 Territories

 A map showing the various reigons of afghanistan, with sometimes readable labels of neighboring countries, notably the outdated "USSR" dating back to Soviet occupation.
-The words "Made in Afghanistan" are pretty self explanatory.
+This design iterates off of world-famous map-rug designs that have long been an Afghan staple.

 Sidearm